cacophony-wj/LeS/TROUBLESHOOTING.md

 Boy did you ever download the wrong list.
 This list is mostly for playing Skyrim with titties in it.

-You have two options.
-The first and best is to install the _Dungeons & Deviousness_ modlist to experience the most Lover's Lab content this side of an Oldrim installation.
-You may feel this list goes too hard in the direction of suffering and roleplay.
+Your only option at present is to install the _Dungeons & Deviousness_ modlist to experience the most Lover's Lab content this side of an Oldrim installation.
+You may feel that _DND_ goes too hard in the direction of suffering and roleplay.
 If this the case, consider reading about the mods inside it and configuring the menus more to your liking.
 They are actually very customizable.

-Your second option is to find my private server in the #licentia channel and customize the modlist there, Licentia Ultimate.
-It separates much of the LL content into multiple profiles for easier play and is much more agreeable to Rule 11 violations (customization).
-Be warned, this list is shipped in an incomplete state and requires someone with modding experience or a willingness to learn and experiment.
-If you join my server and immediately ask dumb questions about Nemesis without checking the pins, you will likely be banned.

 ## Technical

 ### I'm randomly crashing!

 You probably don't have enough paged RAM.
 Skyrim is very badly optimized.
 Try increasing your pagefile size.
 The recommendation is to set it to "System Managed" for all of your hard drives, but you can read specific instructions by going to any Wabbajack Discord channel and typing ``!pagefile``

-### I'm crashing in inventory or crafting menus!

-Probably the horrible LE strapons are the cause.
-Disable everything in the SexLab loaded Strapons menu and hope for the best.

 ### My performance is really terrible, low FPS, input lag during combat!